Centaurioun/microsoft-365-docs-pr.tr-TR/microsoft-365/admin/manage/language-translation-for-message-center-posts.md

 1. <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">Microsoft 365 yönetim merkezi</a> veya giriş sayfasında, pencerenin sağ üst köşesindeki ayarlar simgesini seçin.

 2. Kullanılabilir seçenekleri göstermek için **Dil ve saat dilimi** altında **Tümünü görüntüle'yi** seçin.
 Açılan menüden istediğiniz dili seçin ve ardından **Kaydet'i** seçin.
-Microsoft 365 yeni dili yenilemeyi ve görüntülemeyi dener.
+Microsoft 365 yeni dili yenilemeye ve görüntülemeye çalışır.
 Bu hemen gerçekleşmezse veya bu işlem fazla uzun sürüyor gibi görünürse, tarayıcınızı yenileyebilir veya oturumunuzu kapatabilir ve ardından yeniden oturum açabilirsiniz.

 ## <a name="machine-translation-in-message-center"></a>İleti merkezinde makine çevirisi

 Tercih edilen diliniz İngilizce olarak ayarlanmamışsa, İleti merkezinde çeviri seçenekleri sağlanır.

-İleti merkezinde gönderilere otomatik olarak makine çevirisi yapılmasını ve bunların tercih edilen dilde görüntülenmesini ayarlamak için, **Sistem Durumu** \> **İleti merkezi**'ne gidin. İleti listesi görünümünün en üstünde, otomatik çeviriyi açmak ve kapamak için bir anahtar görürsünüz.
-Bu ayar kapatıldığında gönderiler İngilizce gösterilir.
-Bu ayar açıldığında, iletiler tercih ettiğiniz dilde görüntülenir.
-Ayar seçiminiz, İleti merkezini her ziyaretinizde korunur.
+To set Message center posts to automatically machine-translate and display in your preferred language, go to **Health** \> **Message center**.
+You'll see a switch at the top of the message list view to toggle automatic translation on or off.
+When this setting is off, posts are shown in English.
+When this setting is on, messages display in your preferred language.
+The setting you choose will persist for each visit to Message center.

 ## <a name="related-content"></a>İlgili içerik